MrGovindDubey/SecureSurf/README.md

 2. **Install SecureSurf**:
    - Open your UserScript manager and create a new script.
+   - Fork the Repo ...
-   - Copy and paste the contents of the `SecureSurf.user.js` file into the script editor (Fork) .
+   - Copy and paste the contents of the `SecureSurf.user.js` file into the script editor .
    - Save the script.

 ## Usage